-As noted in the previous chapter on award conditions, all 12 facilities evolved aspects of their governance and management structures and practices over the award period, even in instances where no governance or management conditions were set.
-While the CFI cannot be credited for these transformations, CFI staff worked closely with facilities from the onset, as per the oversight framework, to identify possible areas for improvement based on internationally recognized good practices, such as the appointment of a governing body whose composition mirrors that of a national research facility.
-In addition to sharing these best practices via updates to the oversight framework and in various other documents, the CFI hosts regular workshops (six editions by the fall of 2018 including a kickoff meeting in 2011) in which these topics are presented and discussed with representatives of the MSIfunded facilities.
+As noted in the previous chapter on CFI conditions, all 12 facilities have evolved aspects of their governance and management structures and practices over the award period, even in instances where no governance or management conditions were set.
+While the CFI cannot be fully credited for these transformations.
+CFI staff worked closely with facilities from the onset, as per the oversight framework, to identify possible areas for improvement based on internationally recognized good practices4, such as the appointment of a governing body whose composition mirrors that of a national research facility.
+In addition to sharing these best practices via updates to the oversight framework and in various other documents5, the CFI hosts regular workshops (six editions by the fall of 2018 including a kickoff meeting in 2011) in which these topics are presented and discussed with representatives of the MSIfunded facilities.
 The workshops bring together key representatives of each funded facility and establish a forum for sharing knowledge, experience and best practices, and for building relationships across the MSI community, including with the CFI and other funding partners.
-The workshops also include guest speakers with experience in the management and funding of large-scale facilities from Canada and the United States to bring different perspectives and practices to the group that could be implemented in their own facilities.
+The workshops also include guest speakers with experience in the management and funding of largescale facilities from Canada and the US to bring different perspectives and practices to the group that could be implemented in their own facilities.

-The CFI's guidance was acknowledged in several of the performance reports; for example, it was noted that "with advice and input from the MSI program officers, the CCEM developed a detailed
+The CFI's guidance was acknowledged in several of the performance reports; for example, it was noted that "with advice and input from the MSI program officers, the CCEM developed a detailed Management plan focused on the achievement of the CCEM strategic goals set in the CCEM's strategic plan."